 - U-M/Ann Arbor international students and scholars can use GLACIER Tax Prep free of charge to prepare their federal (national) tax returns.
 It will also prepare Form 8843.

-- If you are required to file a state tax return, you can use SPRINTAX, which costs $26.95 with the U-M discount.
+- If you are required to file a state tax return, you can use SPRINTAX, which costs $46.95 with the U-M discount (this represents a $3 discount from the regular fee).
 There also other tax software options for state tax returns.

 IMPORTANCE OF TAX LAW COMPLIANCE: It is important for F-1 and J-1 students and scholars to comply with all U.S. laws and regulations, including tax laws.
 Not complying could potentially cause problems for you in the future.